Transport and dispersion of active particles in periodic porous media: Results and Discussion

-The dependence of dispersion coefficients on external flow strength $\mathrm{Pe}_f$ and swimming activity $\mathrm{Pe}_s$ is shown in Fig.~\ref{fig:dispersivity}($a$,$b$) for a lattice comprised of circular pillars.\ In weak flows, $\overline{D}_{xx}$ and $\overline{D}_{yy}$ have similar magnitudes, with faster-swimming particles (high $\mathrm{Pe}_s$) spreading more efficiently by active dispersion.
-Quite remarkably, increasing flow strength $\mathrm{Pe}_f$ first causes a decrease in spreading.
-This decrease is unique to self-propelled particles, and indeed disappears at low values of $\mathrm{Pe}_s$.\ It is attributed to a reduction in active dispersion by the flow, which prevents particles from freely sampling all swimming directions.\ At higher values of $\mathrm{Pe}_f$, $\overline{D}_{xx}$ starts increasing again and displays an asymptotic scaling of $\overline{D}_{xx}\sim \mathrm{Pe}_f^\gamma$, with an exponent of $\gamma\approx 2.1$ at intermediate flow strengths and of $\gamma\approx 1.7$ in very strong flows, which is the classical scaling for the porous dispersion of passive tracers \cite{edwards1991dispersion}.\ Interestingly, activity is seen to hinder $\overline{D}_{xx}$ in strong flows in Fig.~\ref{fig:dispersivity}($a$), as swimming enhances cross-stream migration, which reduces axial spreading within the framework of shear-induced dispersion.\ Unlike $\overline{D}_{xx}$, the transverse dispersivity $\overline{D}_{yy}$ in Fig.~\ref{fig:dispersivity}($b$) monotonically decays with $\mathrm{Pe}_f$ as stronger flows cause faster rotations of the swimmers in the local shear and thus limit their ability to travel in the $y$-direction.
+The subtle interplay of activity and flow can be further appreciated in Fig.~\ref{fig:dispersivity}, showing the dependence of dispersion coefficients on external flow strength $\mathrm{Pe}_f$ and swimming activity $\mathrm{Pe}_s$.
+In weak flows, $\overline{D}_{xx}$ and $\overline{D}_{yy}$ have similar magnitudes and the spreading process is primarily due to self-propulsion.\ As a result, faster-swimming particles (high $\mathrm{Pe}_s$) spread more efficiently by the process of active dispersion.
+Quite remarkably, increasing flow strength $\mathrm{Pe}_f$ first causes a decrease in spreading.\ This decrease is unique to self-propelled particles, and indeed disappears at low values of $\mathrm{Pe}_s$.
+The imposed flow induces alignment of the swimmers, which prevents them from sampling all directions freely and thus inhibits spreading by active dispersion.
+At higher values of $\mathrm{Pe}_f$, $\overline{D}_{xx}$ starts increasing again due to shear-induced Taylor dispersion.
+It displays an asymptotic scaling of $\overline{D}_{xx}\sim \mathrm{Pe}_f^\gamma$ with an exponent of $\gamma\approx 2.1$ at intermediate flow strengths and of $\gamma\approx 1.7$ in very strong flows, which is the classical scaling for the porous dispersion of passive tracers \cite{edwards1991dispersion}.\ Intriguingly, activity is seen to hinder $\overline{D}_{xx}$ in strong flows in Fig.~\ref{fig:dispersivity}($a$).
+This stems from the fact that swimming enhances cross-stream migration, and as a result the active particle samples the imposed velocity gradient field more rapidly leading to an effective uniformity of the sensed velocity field.
+For a passive tracer, this effect is similar to the well-known decrease in Taylor dispersion with increasing translational diffusivity \cite{taylor1953dispersion}.\ Unlike $\overline{D}_{xx}$, the transverse dispersivity $\overline{D}_{yy}$ in Fig.~\ref{fig:dispersivity}($b$) monotonically decays with $\mathrm{Pe}_f$ as stronger flows cause faster rotations of the swimmers in the local shear and thus limit their ability to sample the $y$-direction.